Community Standards

 Bullying, Abuse, and Harassment

 You may not share content that seeks to or does bully, abuse or harass people, whether they are other users or non-users.
+Repeated unwanted contact, mocking, shaming, doxxing, and coordinated pile-ons are also prohibited.
+If someone blocks you, don't try to reach them from another account.

 Child Sexual Exploitation

 Child exploitation is strictly forbidden, and Actually Hangout has zero tolerance towards any content that contains or promotes child sexual exploitation.
+We report identified instances to authorities.

 Hateful Content